katmore/napkin-notes/topics/science/scientific-rigor.md

 ### 11. Generative AI is currently much better at scientific knowledge than scientific practice

-It has repeatedly noticed that the agent can be very good at:
+It has repeatedly been noticed that a model can be very good at:

 - assembling known findings,
 - explaining mechanisms,